vic-ma/howtodismantle.github.io/_posts/2024-09-15-I-O-Lets-go-The-hitchikers-guide-to-I-O-devices.md

 ### Pepperl+Fuchs IO-Link-Master ICE2-8IOL-G65L-V1D

 This device supports connecting IO-Link devices and sensors.
 The configuration via web interface is very easy.
 For the connectivity we can choose between OPC, MQTT and Modbus.
-The nice thing with OPC UA is, that the attribtues of the connected IO-Link-device is reflected in the node structure which makes it super easy to connect and find the the right values during design time.
+The nice thing with OPC UA is, that the attribtues of the connected IO-Link-device are reflected in the node structure which makes it super easy to connect and find the the right values during design time.
 The downside is, that IO-link related devices are usually much more expensive.

 Estimated cost: 700-900 EUR